 The property must be owner-occupied.
 Investment or vacation properties are not eligible for USDA loans.

 USDA loans offer a number of unique benefits that set them apart from standard home loans.
-USDA loans require no down payment, so qualified individuals can finance up to 100% of the home’s total purchase price.
+USDA loans do not require a down payment, so qualified individuals can potentially finance up to 100% of the home’s total purchase price.
 This makes them one of the more desirable loans available to homeowners.